reefland/ansible-motd-zfs-smartd/README.md

 * [smartmontools](https://en.wikipedia.org/wiki/Smartmontools) retrieves the S.M.A.R.T.
 (Selt-Monitoring, Analysis and Reporting Technology) attributes from the disk devices including temperature and performs periodic testing of the disk devices
 * [nvme-cli](https://packages.ubuntu.com/search?keywords=nvme-cli) NVM-Express user space tooling for Linux
-* [git](https://en.wikipedia.org/wiki/Git) needed to retrieve files from [Custom Message of the Day with ZFS Support](https://github.com/reefland/motd) and [SMARTmon Exporter with Dashboard](https://github.com/reefland/smartmon_nvme) Repositories
+* [git](https://en.wikipedia.org/wiki/Git) needed to retrieve files from [Custom Message of the Day with ZFS Support](https://github.com/reefland/motd) repository
 * [update-motd](http://manpages.ubuntu.com/manpages/focal/man5/update-motd.5.html) is a framework by which `motd` is dynamically assembled from a collection of scripts at login
 * [figlet](https://en.wikipedia.org/wiki/FIGlet) to generate the hostname as a larger banner font
 * [lolcat](http://manpages.ubuntu.com/manpages/focal/man6/lolcat.6.html) provides a colorful rendering of the `figlet` hostname banner
 * [update-notifier-common](https://packages.ubuntu.com/focal/update-notifier-common) provides some of the MOTD scripts required including notification if a reboot is required
 * [bsdmainutils](https://launchpad.net/ubuntu/focal/+package/bsdmainutils) provides text parsing utilities ported over from BSD.
 Utilities such as `column` are used to present disk information.
-* [moreutils](https://joeyh.name/code/moreutils/) package which provides [sponge](https://manpages.ubuntu.com/manpages/jammy/man1/sponge.1.html) utility for atomic writes of node exporter script output

 ---